 In any case, the overall goal of this project will be to continue investigating the relationship between various parameters and hyperparameters with changes in mass distribution and redshift distribution.
-Moreover, a longer-term goal will be to actually use the data collected on SGWB, particularly from recent measurements of the SGWB via supermassive black hole collisions [15].
+Moreover, a longer-term goal will be to actually use the data collected on SGWB [15].
 Overall, the next steps will also be to repeat the same analysis of $\Omega{GW}(f)$, but measure it as it varies with redshift distribution, thereby looking at the impacts of potential anisotropies.